Dark-Alone/MapOfRussia/README.md

 ### Features

 - tap on the highlited region to see the length of it borders
-- dark mode for maps and app
+- dark mode for map